A temporary getaway - three monasteries in Austria

 St. Lambrecht Styria

-A break in the monastery in Austria
+A monastery getaway in Austria

-There are many monasteries in Austria, but only a few offer guests the opportunity to experience everyday life in a monastery for a while.
-In many monasteries you can take part in prayer and meditation times as a guest, practice silence or simply enjoy the beautiful nature around the monastery.
+Would you like to escape the hustle and bustle of everyday life and immerse yourself in an oasis of peace?
+Then a getaway in a monastery in Austria is just the thing for you!
+There are many monasteries in Austria, but only a few offer guests the opportunity to experience everyday monastic life for a while.
+In many monasteries, you as a guest can take part in prayer and meditation times, practice silence or simply enjoy the wonderful nature around the monastery.

 If you like it a little more secluded, you should take a look at the St. Georgen Monastery on Lake Längsee in Carinthia.
 Here you can stay in simple rooms or even in the guest house of the monastery and relax in the idyllic landscape of Carinthia.
 A meditation room is also available.